Invisalign - No Braces

 In the past several years, two features have been added to make Invisalign a more appropriate orthodontic treatment method for teenagers.
 Special “eruption tabs” hold the appropriate amount of space open for molars that have not fully grown in.
 Invisalign for teens also comes with “compliance indicators” built into the aligner material, which fade with wear.
 This allows parents, dentists, and the teens themselves, to make sure the trays are being worn as prescribed.
 Treatment with Invisalign can only be successful if this is the case.

-Ready to learn more about Invisalign from Rocke Orthodontics in Littleton CO?
+Ready to learn more about Invisalign from Rocke Orthodontics in Centennial CO?
 Call our orthodontic office now to schedule a consultation!
 (303) 730-7002